Metro Station (band): Savior (2015–2020)

-The band performed on every date of the 2015 Warped Tour.
-On June 30, 2015, the band released a new album, Savior.
-The album features 18 tracks, including the single "Getting Over You" featuring Ronnie Radke.
-The group toured with Falling in Reverse, Atilla, and Assuming We Survive from October 2015 to December 2015.
+In the spring of 2015, the group embarked on a headlining US tour with support from SayWeCanFly and 7 Minutes in Heaven.
+On June 9, 2015, the group released the lead single from their second studio album, "Getting Over You" which featured Ronnie Radke.
+On June 30, 2015, the band released their second studio album, Savior, which featured 18 tracks.
+The band performed at the 2015 Vans Warped Tour.
+The group toured with Falling in Reverse, Atilla, and Assuming We Survive from October 2015 to December 2015 on the Supervillians tour.
 Metro Station toured with Never Shout Never, Jule Vera, and Waterparks from January 2016 to February 2016.